jaspector

 City Hall business hours, Monday through Friday

-Typical inspection sequence: Typical sequence for new residential: 1) Footing/foundation (before concrete pour), 2) Under-slab plumbing rough-in (if applicable), 3) Framing (before insulation/drywall), 4) Rough electrical (before walls closed), 5) Rough plumbing (before walls closed), 6) Rough mechanical (before walls closed), 7) Insulation, 8) Energy compliance, 9) Final building, 10) Final electrical, plumbing, mechanical, 11) Certificate of Occupancy.
+Typical sequence: Typical sequence for new residential: 1) Footing/foundation (before concrete pour), 2) Under-slab plumbing rough-in (if applicable), 3) Framing (before insulation/drywall), 4) Rough electrical (before walls closed), 5) Rough plumbing (before walls closed), 6) Rough mechanical (before walls closed), 7) Insulation, 8) Energy compliance, 9) Final building, 10) Final electrical, plumbing, mechanical, 11) Certificate of Occupancy.
 For historic district projects, the HPO or a designated city inspector may conduct a compliance inspection to verify that work was performed per the approved historic review conditions.

-Do I need a building permit in Las Vegas, NM?
+01 Do I need a building permit in Las Vegas, NM?

 Building permits are required within the City of Las Vegas for all new construction, additions, structural alterations, demolition, change of occupancy, and installation or modification of electrical, mechanical, and plumbing systems.
 Fences, walls, solar installations, and manufactured home placement also typically require permits.

-How much does a building permit cost in Las Vegas, NM?
+02 How much does a building permit cost in Las Vegas, NM?

+Building permit fees in Las Vegas, NM are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Typically valuation-based for primary building permits and flat/unit-based for trade permits.
 Plan check fee: Typically collected at application for projects requiring plan review.

-How do I apply for a building permit in Las Vegas, NM?
+03 How do I apply for a building permit in Las Vegas, NM?

-1. Contact the City of Las Vegas Building Department at 505-454-1401 before beginning any project to confirm permit requirements, applicable zoning, and whether the property is within the historic district.
+To apply for a building permit in Las Vegas, NM, follow these steps: 1.
+Contact the City of Las Vegas Building Department at 505-454-1401 before beginning any project to confirm permit requirements, applicable zoning, and whether the property is within the historic district.
 2. For properties in the historic district (Old Town / Bridge Street area and other designated zones), contact the Historic Preservation Officer (HPO) within Community Development before submitting a building permit application.
 Historic review may be required prior to permit issuance.
 3. Obtain and complete the City of Las Vegas building permit application from the Community Development Department at City Hall.
 4. Prepare required documents including site plan, construction drawings, energy compliance documentation, contractor NM CID license number or owner-builder affidavit, and property ownership documentation.
 5. For historic district projects, provide additional documentation including existing conditions photographs, materials specifications, and proposed work drawings for HPO/HPC review.
 6. Submit the completed application with all required documents in person at City Hall.
 7. Pay the applicable permit fee at time of application.
 8. Plans are reviewed by city building staff for code compliance.
 For historic district projects, concurrent or prior review by the Historic Preservation Commission (HPC) or HPO is required.
 9. Applicant is notified of approval, conditions, or required corrections.
 10. Permit is issued; post the permit on site.
 11. Schedule required inspections by calling the Building Department at 505-454-1401.
 12. Complete all required inspections during construction.
 13. Final inspection is conducted; Certificate of Occupancy is issued upon passing.

-How long does it take to get a building permit in Las Vegas, NM?
+04 How long does it take to get a building permit in Las Vegas, NM?

-How do I schedule a building inspection in Las Vegas, NM?
+05 How do I schedule a building inspection in Las Vegas, NM?

-Other cities in San Miguel County
+Other jurisdictions in San Miguel County.

-View all San Miguel County jurisdictions →
+All San Miguel County jurisdictions →